Beam Me Up: Testing the Infinity X1’s 5,000-Lumen Powerhouse

 Conclusion

-If you're after an honest, no-nonsense review: I love it, plain and simple.
+In summary: I love it, plain and simple.

 Check it out on Amazon: